EunSeong-Park/EunSeong-Park.github.io/contents/2020_ITinerary/home.md

 <details>
 <summary><b>View</b></summary>
 <h4>201128</h4>
 As you can see from the IMPORTANT NOTICE.
 We made a survey to find an available real-time class time.
-You can visit <a href="https://forms.gle/mxjm57SDhKBi2Va86">here.</a> Please do this by Dec 1.
+You can visit <a href="https://forms.gle/mxjm57SDhKBi2Va86">here.</a> Please do this as soon as possible.

 <h4>201127</h4>
 Hi all.
 Each sessions will be available on Nov 28, Nov 30, Dec 2, and Dec 4, respectively.
 Also, we will inform the schedule about real-time class as soon as it is determined.
 Thank you.